aidanaden/canvas-sync/README.md

 You can also download directly from the [releases](https://github.com/aidanaden/canvas-sync/releases) page

-### Autocomplete (for advanced users)
+### Autocomplete (mac/linux/wsl)

+*Warning: skip if you don't know what zsh is*

-Add autocompletion for canvas-sync in your terminal:
+Adds autocompletion for canvas-sync to your shell.

 #### zsh